Zosia wanted to open a Lifetime ISA, but delays meant that she missed out on a large amount of potential bonuses, so she came to us to investigate.

 What happened

-When she brought her complaint to us, she said that this delay meant that she missed out on potentially getting £10,000 in bonuses into her Lifetime ISA over the next ten years.
+When she brought her complaint to us, she said that this delay meant that she missed out on potentially getting £10,000 in bonuses paid into her Lifetime ISA over the next ten years.

 What we said